Wisconsin

 A. Authority

 The governor has exclusive power to pardon, except in cases of treason and impeachment, “subject to such regulations as may be provided by law relative to the manner of applying for pardons.”
 Wis.
 Const. art V, § 6.
-He must communicate annually with legislature each case of clemency and the reasons.
-Id.1 The legislature has enacted statutory requirements as to notice and publication (see Process section below).
+He must communicate annually with the legislature each case of clemency and the reasons.
+Id.1 The legislature has enacted statutory requirements for notice and publication (see Process section below).
 Wis.
 Stat. § 304.09(3); 14 Op.Atty.Gen.
 577 (1925).

 B. Administration